English Gematria Calculator

 The function of the calculator is to save you time and do the English or Jewish Gematria calculation for you.

 - Type the letter, word or phrase that you would like to check in the Gematria calc above.
-The English version appears above and the Hebrew version appears below.

 - The numerical value of the letter, word or phrase will appear.